Mayurifag/mayurifag.github.io/README.md

 $ docker-compose up --build
 ```

-Development server has to be served at [localhost][middleman-server]
+Development server has to be served at [localhost][middleman-local-server]

 ### Built With
 * Ruby 2.6